-Cut the coffee filters into snowflakes.
 Pour the liquid watercolors into containers and thin with water to desired strength.
 I suggest placing the snowflakes on some sort of tray that can contain the watercolors, because preschoolers love this activity so much that excess watercolors will flow off the snowflake.

 Invite the children to squeeze the watercolors onto the snowflakes.